janet-dev/LevelCoder-WM/README.md

 Course provider icons -  see the [Courses page](https://janet-dev.github.io/ci-milestone-project-1/courses.html)

 ### Code
+Although the code is the work of the author, some of the code has been sourced from or inspired by others.

-Many of the references have been embedded as links throughout this document and indicated by the active blue text.
+Many of the references have been embedded as links throughout this document and indicated by the active blue text links.

 [Bootstrap 5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/)